michelrobijns/idrs_python/README.md

     maxiter : integer, optional
         Maximum number of iterations.
-Iteration will stop after maxiter steps even if the specified tolerance has not been achieved. xtype : {'f','d','F','D'}
+Iteration will stop after maxiter steps even if the specified tolerance has not been achieved.
-        This parameter is deprecated -- avoid using it.
     M : {sparse matrix, dense matrix, LinearOperator}, optional Preconditioner for A.  The preconditioner should approximate the inverse of A.  Effective preconditioning dramatically improves the